Nonintegrability of the restricted three-body problem: Introduction

 Systems of the form \eqref{eqn:aasys} have attracted much attention, especially when they are Hamiltonian.
 See \cite{A89,AKN06,K96} and references therein for more details.
 In particular, Kozlov \cite{K96} extended the famous result of Poincar\'e \cite{P90,P92} for Hamiltonian systems to the general analytic case of \eqref{eqn:aasys} and gave sufficient conditions for nonexistence of additional real-analytic first integrals depending analytically on $\epsilon$ near $\epsilon=0$.
 See also \cite{AKN06,K83} for his result in Hamiltonian systems.
-Moreover, Motonaga and Yagasaki \cite{MY21} gave sufficient conditions for real-analytic nonintegrability of general nearly integrable systems in the Bogoyavlenskij sense such that the first integrals and commutative vector fields also depend real-analytically on $\epsilon$ near $\epsilon=0$.
-The technique developed in Section~2 is different from them and based on a generalized version due to Ayoul and Zung \cite{AZ10} of the Morales-Ramis theory \cite{M99,MR01}.
+Moreover, Motonaga and Yagasaki \cite{MY21a} gave sufficient conditions for real-analytic nonintegrability of general nearly integrable systems in the Bogoyavlenskij sense such that the first integrals and commutative vector fields also depend real-analytically on $\epsilon$ near $\epsilon=0$.
+The technique developed in Section~2 is different from them and based on generalized versions due to Ayoul and Zung \cite{AZ10} of the Morales-Ramis and Morales-Ramis-Sim\'o theories \cite{M99,MR01,MRS07}.
 See Appendix~A of \cite{Y21a} for a brief review of the previous results and their comparison with the developed technique.
-The systems \eqref{eqn:pp} and \eqref{eqn:sp} are transformed to the form \eqref{eqn:aasys} in the punctured neighborhoods and the technique is applied to them.
+Our technique can also be applied to several nearly integrable systems containing time-periodic perturbation of single-degree-of-freedom Hamiltonian systems such as the periodically forced Duffing oscillator and pendulum \cite{MY21b,Y21a}.
+Moreover, it can be used directly to give a new proof of Poincar\'e's result of \cite{P92} on the restricted three-body problem \cite{Y21b}.
+The systems \eqref{eqn:pp} and \eqref{eqn:sp} are transformed to the form \eqref{eqn:aasys} in the punctured neighborhoods in Theorem~\ref{thm:main} and the technique is applied to them.
+We emphasize that our results are not just applications of the Morales-Ramis and Morales-Ramis-Sim\'o theories or their generalized versions.